-- Clean out your Inbox, Sent Items, and Deleted Items folders from your e-mail application. - Clean up your C drive. - 1.
+- Clean out your Inbox, Sent Items, and Deleted Items folders from your e-mail application. - · Clean up your C drive. - 1.
 Click the Start button to open the Start menu. - 2.
-Depending on your Windows version, do one of the following: - For Windows 7: Click Computer. - For Windows 10: Click File Explorer → This PC. - 3.
-Right-click your C drive and then click Properties. - 4.
-Check the amount of free space, and then click Disk Cleanup. - 5.
+Depending on your Windows version, do one of the following: - For Windows 7: Click Computer. - For Windows 10: Click Windows System → File Explorer → This PC. - 3.
+Right-click your C drive and then click Properties.

+- 4. Check the amount of free space, and then click Disk Cleanup. - 5.
 A list of unnecessary file categories is displayed.
 Select each file category you want to delete, and then click OK. - Turn some Windows features off or remove some unnecessary programs. - 1.
-Depending on your Windows version, do one of the following: - For Windows 7: Click the Start button to open the Start menu. - For Windows 10: Right-click the Start button to open the Start context menu. - 2.
-Click Control Panel.
+Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel on the Start menu. - For Windows 10: Click the Start button to open the Start menu, and then click Windows System → Control Panel. - 2.
 View Control Panel using large icons or small icons, and then click Programs and Features. - 3.
-Do one of the following:

-- To turn some Windows features off, click Turn Windows features on or off.
+Do one of the following: - To turn some Windows features off, click Turn Windows features on or off.
 Follow the instructions on the screen. - To remove some unnecessary programs, select the program you want to remove, and then click Uninstall/Change or Uninstall.